reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 ---
 title: "Empowering Secure Collaboration: Configuring OneDrive Sharing Tenant and Site Settings with PowerShell to prevent oversharing"
-date: 2024-05-16T06:51:10Z
+date: 2024-05-19T06:51:10Z
 tags: ["SharePoint","Sharing","Tenant","Sites","PowerShell","OneDrive","Copilot for M365","Information Governance","IG"]
 featured_image: '/posts/images/powershell-sharePoint-sharing-permissions-copilot/TenantSharingOptions_filefolderdomain.png'
 draft: true
 ---

-# Empowering Secure Collaboration: Configuring OneDrive Sharing Tenant Settings with PowerShell
+# Empowering Secure Collaboration: Configuring OneDrive Tenant Settings with PowerShell for infomation governance

 OneDrive makes it easy to collaborate by sharing files and folders with others.
 OneDrive is the storage space for personal productivity and not meant for collaboration and is critical for usage for other M365 Apps.